-- Log in to the multi-NIC machine where Portal for ArcGIS is installed.
+- Log in to the machine where Portal for ArcGIS is installed.
 Navigate to the folder <Portal installation directory>\framework\etc. Create a new file named hostname.properties, with appropriate permissions, inside this folder.

 - Add the following text to the first line of the file, and specify the fully qualified domain name of the intended interface: hostname=interface.domain.com.
-For example, if you have a machine with two NIC cards (1 and 2) and their interfaces' domain names resolve to P1.mycompany.com and P2.mycompany.com, and you want Portal for ArcGIS to use the second interface for network communication, add this text to the hostname.properties file: hostname=P2.mycompany.com.
+For example, if you have a machine with two NIC cards or DNS entries (1 and 2) and their interfaces' domain names resolve to P1.mycompany.com and P2.mycompany.com, and you want Portal for ArcGIS to use the second interface for network communication, add this text to the hostname.properties file: hostname=P2.mycompany.com.

 In some cases, as when a host name is identical for multiple interfaces, you should instead specify the IP address of the interface you want ArcGIS Server to use for network communication.
 The syntax is hostname=<IP address>.